Moderate temperatures and ample supplies of food and water bring a number of migratory species to Tampa Bay each winter.

-While we are fortunate to have a wide variety of birds that call Florida home year-round, fall is the perfect time to get out and spot some visitors from up North.
+While we are fortunate to have a wide variety of birds that call Florida home year-round, winter is the perfect time to get out and spot some visitors from up North.
 Warblers, goldfinches, American robins, swallow-tailed kites and white pelicans are just a few of the species to look out for this time of year.

 6920 E. Fletcher Ave., Tampa